discovery

 Pains are the negative outcomes and experiences that customers want to avoid to get their job done properly.
 They can include:

-• Problems related to functional jobs — if the solution doesn’t work or something goes not as planned.
+• problems related to functional jobs — if the solution doesn’t work or something goes not as planned.

-• Social outcomes — it could likely be a fear of being perceived in an unpleasant light.
+• social outcomes — it could likely be a fear of being perceived in an unpleasant light.

-• Emotional problems — dissatisfaction, annoyance, frustrations regarding certain jobs.
+• emotional problems — dissatisfaction, annoyance, frustrations regarding certain jobs.

-• Risks — some negative consequences of the job that wasn’t performed properly.
+• risks — some negative consequences of the job that wasn’t performed properly.

-• Obstacles or challenges — things that can slow down job performance.
+• obstacles or challenges — things that can slow down job performance.

 As with the jobs, it’s important to prioritize — pay attention to customers’ pain severity.
 The latter depends on how important the job is for your customers.
 What’s more, pain should be concrete.
 Try to measure how long a customer can tolerate a particular negative situation and identify the breaking point.